nmb007/vagrant-lamp/README.md

 2. Change values,paths accordingly in puphpet/config-custom.yaml and accordingly in puphpet/files/exec-once/custom.sh as well

-3. Install the plugin
+3. Install the plugin by typing in the following command

    **$ vagrant plugin install vagrant-hostmanager**

-4. Run **$ vagrant hostmanager** in your root directory of the project
+4. Run **$ vagrant hostmanager** in your terminal in your root directory of the project

 5. Go to your project root directory in Host Operating System and run